Create Insertion Policy

 - (Seek-roll only) Minimum seek events before break: configure the minimum number of seek events that are needed to trigger a seek-roll break, from a range of 1 to 25 seek events.

 - Ads per break: configure position based breaks by selecting the maximum number of ad positions for each ad format per ad break.
-You can select from a range of 0 to 50 ad positions per ad break for pre-rolls, default mid-rolls, and post-rolls, or from a range of 1 to 50 ad positions per ad break for advanced mid-rolls and seek-rolls.
+You can select from a range of 0 to 50 ad positions per ad break for pre-rolls, mid-rolls (default and advanced), and post-rolls, or from a range of 1 to 50 ad positions per ad break for seek-rolls.
 Zero ads per ad break means that you can have empty pre-roll, mid-roll, and post-roll breaks, but still have the option to show sponsor ads at the desired positions.

 - Pause ads enabled: enable or disable pause ad functionality.